Sunil Jogi

 Sunil Jogi is an Indian author.
 He is a poet of comic verses and the ex-president of the Hindustani Academy, a post holding the rank of a Minister of State in the Government of Uttar Pradesh.
 He is also a Hindi adviser to the Ministry of Railways & Parliamentary Affairs.

 Life

-Born on 1 January 1971, Jogi obtained his masters and doctoral degrees in Hindi. literature He is the author of over 100 books and is the president of MAA Foundation, New Delhi, a nonprofit organization promoting sustainable education in rural areas.
+Born on 1 January 1971, Jogi obtained his master's degree and doctoral degrees in Hindi. literature He is the author of over 100 books and is the president of MAA Foundation, New Delhi, a nonprofit organization promoting sustainable education in rural areas.
 Jogi was honored by the Government of India in 2015 with Padma Shri, the fourth highest Indian civilian award.